yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 - Our algorithm worked for 4 061 UBEE devices with UPC SSID (99.88%).
 - 5 UBEE devices with UPC SSID did not match our SSID prediction (0.12%).
 The reason: 4 of them have 6 digits and 1 have 8 digits in SSID.
 - 5 UBEE devices with UPC SSID that matched had MAC offset -1, thus it was working in 5GHz band.
-- 2 759 UPC devices had UPCxxxxxxxxx (9 digits) SSID.
+- 2 759 UPC devices had `UPC123456789` (9 digits) SSID.
 As far as we know, Blasty's and UBEE generator does not work for these (same for 6 and 8 digits).

 ### Other prefixes
 Using [wifileaks.cz] database we tested this hypothesis: *is SSID generator working also for other MAC addresses, besides